 If there’s one place in New Zealand that knows how to do boutique accommodation, it’s Taupo.
 The area is home to gorgeous retreats, set in the hills, deep in the countryside and even in the midst of the township.
-Come take a look at some of the best hotels among them.
+Come take a look at some of the best hotels in Taupo.

 Huka Lodge is a luxurious five-star retreat on the banks of the Waikato River, with the mighty Huka Falls just upstream.
 Guests can enjoy a selection 22 rooms: 18 river-facing Junior Cottage Suites, one spacious Double Lodge Suite, the self-contained Owner’s Cottage and the private Alan Pye Cottage.
 The lodge, founded in the 1920s, has a reputation for its hospitable setting and all-round elegant facilities, winning numerous awards and welcoming some high-power guests over the years (think European royals, government officials and Hollywood celebrities).